Malbec: Argentina’s Signature Wine

 Malbec: Age, Aromas & Blends

-The most popular wine in Argentina is rich and intense, generally dark ruby red in color, and is the perfect wine to take for an asado – the staple diet in Argentina.
+The most popular wine in Argentina is rich and intense, generally dark ruby red in color, and is the perfect wine to enjoy in a steakhouse with any cut of beef – the staple diet in Argentina.

 The aromas often include fresh fruits such as red or blackberries and plum, as well as earthier scents.